metal-by-example/fontstash/README.md

 ## Compiling

-Open the included Xcode project and run the FontstashMTL target.
+Open the included Xcode project and run the `fontstash` target.

 # License
 The library is licensed under [zlib license](LICENSE.txt)

-## Links
-Uses [stb_truetype](http://nothings.org) for font rendering.